mata61-ufba-sls/compiler-project-cminus/specification/compilerproject/codeoptimization/README.md

 some local optimizations by identifying the fragments of the syntax tree that correspond to basic blocks.
 For more detail, please refer to the following references:

-- Chapter 12 - Optimization from "Introduction to Compilers and Language Design" by Douglas Thain book;
+- [Chapter 12](../../resources/chapter12-codeoptimization-DouglasThain.pdf) - Optimization from "Introduction to Compilers and Language Design" by Douglas Thain book;
-- Chapter 17 - Code Improvement from "Programming Language Pragmatics" by Michael L. Scott.
+- [Chapter 17](../../resources/Scott 4e_Chapter 17.pdf) - Code Improvement from "Programming Language Pragmatics" by Michael L. Scott.

+---

 - Material cedido pelo Prof. Vinicius Petrucci.